Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/3DS-Authentication.md

 tags: [3-D-Secure, Online, Web, Mobile, Card Not Present, Authentication]
 ---

-# 3-D Secure Authentication Request
+# 3-D Secure Authentication

-Secure Data Capture utilizes a sessionId that Commerce Hub enriches with the applicable data from the challenge.
-3D Secure (3DS) requires customers to complete an additional verification step with the card issuer when paying
+3-D Secure (3DS) requires customers to complete an additional verification step with the card issuer when paying....

 ---